Bloch-Beilinson conjectures for Hecke characters and Eisenstein cohomology of Picard surfaces: Introduction

+When $\phi$ is an algebraic Hecke character of odd weight $w$, the Bloch-Beilinson conjectures (\cite{Blo84}, \cite{Bei87}) are much more precise than their consequence studied in this paper, i.e., than Conjecture~\ref{Conjecture}.
+Namely, they say that the order of vanishing of $L(\phi,s)$ at the central point $s=\frac{w+1}{2}$ should be equal to the (conjecturally finite) rank of a group of algebraic cycles, and they predict the value of the first non-zero Taylor coefficient $L^*(\phi,\frac{w+1}{2})$ of $L(\phi,s)$ at the central point, up to an algebraic number.

+Note that $s=\frac{w+1}{2}$ is a \emph{critical} point, in the sense of Deligne~\cite{Del79}, and hence there exists a canonical \emph{period} associated to it as in \emph{op. cit.}.
+Moreover, Deligne predicted that when non-zero, the value of $L(\phi,s)$ at such a point should be an algebraic multiple of his period.
+Deligne's conjecture was later proven for algebraic Hecke characters of $CM$-fields by Blasius~\cite{Bla86}, and the recent preprint~\cite{Kuf24} proposes a proof for general number fields.

+When the order of vanishing of $L(\phi,s)$ at the central point is greater than zero, the algebraic cycles whose existence is predicted by Bloch and Beilinson should give rise to non-trivial extensions, both as Hodge structures and Galois representations, through suitable Abel-Jacobi maps.
+Moreover, the \q{transcendental part} of the value $L^*(\phi,\frac{w+1}{2})$ should be given by the product of Deligne's period and of the determinant of a \emph{height pairing}.
+In this paper, we propose candidates for the expected extensions; moreover, the program that we have outlined in the previous section of this introduction should make it possible to compute their (conjecturally non-zero) extension class through a \emph{biextension height}.
+Our further goal is, of course, to show that this biextension height is related to the aforementioned height pairing and that it bears the expected relationship with the value $L^*(\phi,\frac{w+1}{2})$.

-Theorem 1 is the consequence of Theorem \ref{sourcext1} and Corollary \ref{coroext}, and actually, our method gives rise to a family of extensions $E_x$ lying in the space~\eqr{extspace}, depending on the choice of a cohomology class $x$ in a subspace $I^K_{\phi,\Theta}$ of boundary cohomology of $S_K$, intuitively defined by a condition of \emph{support} in a subspace $\Theta$ of the boundary of the \emph{Baily-Borel compactification} of $S_K$.
-These extensions should be seen as the Hodge-theoretic analogues of the extensions of Galois representations constructed in \cite{BC04}, under the hypothesis of \emph{odd} order of vanishing of $L(\phi,s)$ at the central point, for families of Hecke characters $\phi$ of $F$ which are slightly different from ours (see also~\cite{Her19} for the case of \emph{even} order of vanishing).
-The source of the Galois representations considered in these works is again the cohomology of Picard modular surfaces, but in order to obtain the desired extensions, the authors use $p$-adic families of automorphic forms, without looking at the geometry of the boundary of the Baily-Borel compactification.
-It would be interesting to study the Galois-theoretic counterpart of our constructions, via étale cohomology, and to put it in relation with their methods.
+Galois representation-theoretic extensions have been constructed in~\cite{BC04}, under the hypothesis of \emph{odd} order of vanishing of $L(\phi,s)$ at the central point, for essentially the same kind of Hecke characters $\phi$ of $F$ that we consider here (the case of \emph{even} order of vanishing is studied in~\cite{Her19}).
+As here, one crucial input in \emph{loc. cit.} is represented by Rogawski's results, and the source of the Galois representations considered in these works is again the cohomology of Picard modular surfaces.
+On the other hand, to obtain the desired extensions, the authors use $p$-adic families of automorphic forms, without looking at the geometry of the boundary of the Baily-Borel compactification and at Eisenstein cohomology.
+Hence, their extensions are not of geometric origin in our sense.
+It would be interesting to study the Galois-theoretic counterpart of our constructions, via \'etale cohomology, and to put it in relation to their methods.